 What's on this page

-How do we deliver people change?
+How we deliver people change

 Redundancy is the last resort

 To minimise the impact on our colleagues we follow a comprehensive process of providing access to redeployment and reskilling opportunities as alternatives to redundancy in the first instance.
-Where possible, people’s preferences may also be sought, however when redundancy is the ultimate outcome, we ensure our people are treated with dignity and respect as they leave the Society.
+Where possible, people’s preferences may also be sought, however when redundancy is the necessary outcome, we ensure our people are treated with dignity and respect as they leave the Society.